hashicorp/terraform-website/content/source/docs/cloud/vcs/github-app.html.md

 These instructions are for using repositories from GitHub.com with Terraform Cloud workspaces, without configuring an OAuth connection.

-Using GitHub this way does not require any action from an [organization owner][owners]; anyone who can create workspaces or administer existing workspaces can connect GitHub repositories.
+Using GitHub this way does not require any action from a Terraform Cloud [organization owner][owners]; anyone who can create workspaces or administer existing workspaces can connect GitHub repositories.

 This method uses a preconfigured GitHub App, and only works with GitHub.com.
 There are separate instructions for connecting to [GitHub.com via OAuth](./github.html), connecting to [GitHub Enterprise](./github-enterprise.html), and connecting to [other supported VCS providers.](./index.html)